Kerlingarfjöll – Steaming valleys and surreal landscapes

 The Mountain Peak Route

-There’s also a 7 kilometre semi-circuit around the eastern mountain peaks which I would have liked to do.
+There’s also a 9 kilometre semi-circuit around the eastern mountain peaks of Fannborg, Snækollur and Loðmundur.
 It takes 6 hours and promises incredible views for miles across the highlands.
-But there was still too much snow covering the tracks.
-The mountains constantly produced their own low-hanging clouds and fog, and were regularly obscured from view too.
+I would have liked to do this hike, but there was still too much snow covering the tracks.
+The mountains constantly produced their own low-hanging clouds and fog, and were regularly obscured from view.
 And there was this unrelenting icy wind blasting from the peaks, which makes everything so much less enjoyable…

-Unfortunately this walk wasn’t really an option this early in the season.
+Unfortunately this route wasn’t really an option this early in the season.

 Fjallalæða – the mountain equivalent of a dalalæða.
 Mount Loðmundur and Snækollur, producing their own low-hanging clouds.